bxparks/AceSegment/README.md

 For the most part, the user pays only for the feature that is being used.
 For example, if the `CharWriter` (which consumes 312 bytes of flash) is not used, it is not loaded into the program.
-Similarly, if the `BlinkStyler` is not used by the `Renderer`, that class is not loaded into the flash memory.

 Here are the flash and static memory consumptions for various options.
 Tested on `examples/AceSegmentDemo`: